+Fall Semester Spring Semester

+3 or Course ACCT 1210 Principles of Accounting IIACCT 2020 Accounting with QuickBooksACCT 2030 Payroll Accounting 3

+9 Total Credit Hours 21

+Fall Semester

-Fall Semester Spring Semester Course Credits ACCT 1200 Principles of Accounting I ACCT 1210 Principles of Accounting IIACCT 2020 Accounting with QuickBooksACCT 2030 Payroll Accounting 3 9 Total Credit Hours 21 Fall Semester Course Credits ACCT 2260 Individual and Business Income Tax3 3 Tvote: ordinents with no accounting experience are encoura Must be taken in this semester or in this sequence.
+Course ACCT 2260 Individual and Business Income Tax Credits 3 Note: Students with no accounting experience are encouraged to ACCT 1060 Basic Accounting Procedures prior to ACCT 1200 Print of Accounting I. Must be taken in this semester or in this sequence.